 The famous Apollo Theater has been honoring and promoting the contributions of African American performers since 1934.
+The Apollo also proudly prioritizes programming that supports culturally diverse artists based in the United States and internationally.
 The theater was officially designated a New York City Landmark in 1983 and welcomes 1.3 million visitors each year.

 “The Apollo has probably exerted a greater influence on popular culture than any other entertainment venue in the world.”

 Visit The Apollo Theater via Amtrak to Penn Station in New York City—Don’t forget to use the See New York and Save 15% discount!